Tips to Help your Picky Eater During Family Meals

 Presentation and portion sizes are very important in creating an enjoyable environment for kids with food aversions.
 The TherapyWorks feeding team loves Sage Spoonfuls’: Sili Elephant plate and their Happy Foodie Stainless Steel Divided Plate.
 The separate compartments allow us to manage portion sizes as well as keeping foods separate from one another; very important for our picky eaters!
 And the suction on the bottom of the plate will keep your child from throwing it on the floor, which hopefully will help minimize the clean up!

-If you have questions or concerns about your child’s feeding habits, reach out to us!
+If you have questions or concerns about your child’s eating habits, reach out to us!
 Schedule a free phone consultation or click the link below to complete a short questionnaire about your child.